Ulverston - Barrow - Furness Peninsula drive

 Coordinates: N 54.16996, W 3.22642

-Retrace your steps back up the lane and turn left on the main A590.
-Immediately take the first exit at the roundabout and continue approx 1 mile to another roundabout where you take the third exit towards Dalton.
-The road soon enters the town of Dalton-in-Furness and as it begins to descend, Dalton Castle is on the right with various roadside parking places in the vicinity.
+Retrace your steps back up the lane and after approx 0.8 miles take the right turn which soon meets the main A590 where you turn left.
+Take the first exit at the following roundabout and continue approx 1 mile to another roundabout where you take the third exit towards Dalton.
+Continue for approx 0.6 miles, through the outskirts of Dalton-in-Furness town, to the old triangular market place on the right with Dalton Castle behind.
+There are various roadside parking places in the vicinity.

 Distance: 34.9 miles